• Privacy Policy

 Despite the “youth” of the breed and the relative scarcity of animals, some unscrupulous British longhair breeders do not hesitate to breed individuals with genetic disorders.
 Hereditary diseases are already quite common among individuals of this breed and it is therefore important to choose breeding known for its seriousness and its respect for the species.

-The less careful breeders will also be able to sell you unweaned kittens.
+The less careful breeders will also be able to sell you unweaned kittens, as per Maria Baker, DVM at Pet-How.
 Don’t make this mistake.
 Nothing is cuter than a British Longhair kitten with such a soft coat.
 But you always have to wait around 9 weeks before separating a cat from its mother.
 It is during this time that he learns the rules of community life and that he develops his self-confidence.

 How to train your British longhair?